Key points about ear drops

 • Wash your hands again.

-• Do not try to clean inside your ear with cotton buds, they can damage and irritate the inflamed skin, and make things worse.
-Just wipe the outside of your ear with a clean cloth or tissue if any discharge appears or medication spill occurs.
+• Don't try to clean inside your ear with cotton buds, they can damage and irritate the inflamed skin, and make things worse.
+Wipe the outside of your ear with a clean cloth or tissue if any discharge appears or medicine comes out.

 • Ear drops are usually used for a short time only.
+Use them as directed on the label.
 Check with your healthcare provider how long to use them for.

 • Ask your pharmacist about the expiration date and also check the expiration date on the label.
 If the drops have expired, throw them away.
 Don’t use expired ear drops, as they can be contaminated and cause infection.

-The following links provide further information on how to apply ear drops.
+The following link provides further information on how to apply ear drops.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

 Free helplines